BPA is an industrial chemical that may find its way into your food and beverages.

 SUMMARY Your diet — particularly packaged and canned foods — is by far the biggest source of BPA.
 Babies fed formula from BPA-containing bottles also have high levels in their bodies.

 Many experts claim that BPA is harmful — but others disagree.

 This section explains what BPA does in the body and why its health effects remain controversial.

 BPA is said to mimic the structure and function of the hormone estrogen (2).

-In addition, BPA may also have the ability to interact with other hormone receptors, such as thyroid hormone receptors, thus altering their function (8).
+In addition, BPA may also interact with other hormone receptors, such as those for your thyroid, thus altering their function (8).

 Your body is sensitive to changes in hormone levels, which is the reason why BPA's ability to mimic estrogen is believed to affect your health.

 The BPA Controversy